 It’s amazing to think that talking to a mental health professional about our thoughts and feelings could change the structure of our brain.
 This shows how our mood and how we feel impact our physical bodies.

 Depression is a serious condition that often requires professional treatment, including different types of therapy for depression.
 There are also activities you can do to help reduce its effects.
 For example, eating healthy food and exercising regularly have both shown to stimulate and strengthen the communication between our brain cells.

 Similarly, sleeping well has been shown to repair and grow brain cells.
 If you’re wondering, “Does depression make you tired?” the answer is usually yes.
 Depression commonly affects sleep patterns resulting in too much or too little sleep.
-Sometimes, this is out of your control, but it’s important to know that getting good sleep can greatly reduce the effects of depression.
+Sometimes, this is out of your control, but it's important to know that getting good sleep can greatly reduce the effects of depression.
 We’ve also written an article addressing the question, “why do I get depressed at night?”